fergiemcdowall/search-index/README.md

 Search-index is in an alpha stage- meaning that it has been known to work quite well, but edge cases and portability may be challenging.
 Query-result is robust and sometimes indexing requires hand-holding.
 See known issues and performance tips below.

+#The Norch Search Engine

+Search-index is currently the index powering the [Norch search engine](https://github.com/rvagg/node-levelup).

 #Features